jhermann/cookiecutter/docs/advanced_usage.rst

   like the defaults in `cookiecutter.json`, upon generation of any project.
 * cookiecutters_dir: Directory where your cookiecutters are cloned to when you use Cookiecutter with a repo argument.
+* abbreviations: A list of abbreviations for cookiecutters.
+Abbreviations can be simple aliases for a repo name, or can be used as a prefix, in the form `abbr:suffix`.
+Any suffix will be inserted into the expansion in place of the text `{0}`, using standard Python string formatting.
+With the above aliases, you could use the `cookiecutter-pypackage` template simply by saying `cookiecutter pp`, or `cookiecutter gh:audreyr/cookiecutter-pypackage`.
+  The `gh` (github) and `bb` (bitbucket) abbreviations shown above are actually built in, and can be used without defining them yourself.

 Calling Cookiecutter Functions From Python
 ------------------------------------------